actions/setup-node/docs/advanced-usage.md

   run: yarn install --immutable
 ```

-You can also pass package manager names instead if you want to enable corepack for specific package managers only.
+You can also pass package manager names separated by a space to enable corepack for specific package managers only.

 ```yaml
 steps: